getclipshift/clipshift/docs/ntfy.md

 [ntfy](https://ntfy.sh) is a simple pub/sub server for sending notifications to your devices.
 If you are connecting to the public instance, I suggest using a random string for the topic name as well as enabling encryption.
 If you are using a self-hosted instance, I suggest creating a new user solely for clipshift that is separate from any other user accounts.

 ## clipshift config
+Use `clipshift config add-backend` to be guided through the configuration options or you can manually edit `~/.clipshift/config.yaml` and add the following:

 - Using the public server